I’m James a human first person who is also a passionate digital transformer and web strategist based in London, UK.

 Since then I have worked across the private, public, charity and membership sectors.
 I’ve done a few jobs where I was the digital department but I’ve also worked in larger digital teams.
 As a result I have a diverse range of experience.

-My first experience of the web was at University in 1997 so I’m the right age to remember travel agents, record shops and the world before the info-tech revolution.
-I’ve lived through that change and enjoyed the benefits.
+My first experience of the web was at University in 1997 so I’m the right age to remember travel agents, record shops and the world ‘before’.

 These days my focus is all about digital transformation within organisations.
 Specifically, embedding change as part of a long term process, putting staff in the best position to support customers (or stakeholders).
 Digital tools and technology can often help a lot with this but you can’t just switch your website or app on and hope for the best.
 The people component needs to be aligned to the transformation.